 Who doesn’t want to go to spy school?
-My six year old is always pretending to be a spy, and is spying around corners at his sisters and I. Let’s have a full week of spy school and turn our kids into the best spies that they can be.
+My six-year-old is always pretending to be a spy and is spying around corners on his sisters.
+Let’s have a full week of Backyard Summer Camp spy school and turn our kids into the best spies that they can be.

 Backyard Summer Camp: Spy School

 This post contains affiliate links, see my disclosure policy for more information.

 I don’t believe that we should have our kids scheduled for every minute of every day.
 My kids don’t expect me to entertain them.
 I’m pretty sure that the only time they tell me that they are bored and expect me to entertain them is because I am doing something very exciting, like cleaning a toilet.
 Yes, apparently that is my kids’ idea of a fun time.

 Spy Name – Make up spy names!
 Who will you be?
 Will anyone be able to guess who you are based on your spy name?

 Make a Spy Decoder – Use the spy decoder to write and read secret messages.
 You could even create your own secret decoder.
 You can get your own decoder here.